timlu1024/v2rayN-linux/README.md

 invoke `v2ray-subscr.py` (it's used internally in `v2ray-wrapper.sh`).

 ```
-usage: v2ray-subscr.py [-h] [-v] [-n] [-o OUTPUT] url
+usage: v2ray-subscr.py [-h] [-v] [-n] [-o OUTPUT] [-a AGENT] [--tlsNameAsServer] url

-Parse a v2rayN subscription link and generate json config files for v2ray into
+Parse a v2rayN subscription link and generate json config files for v2ray into a
-a directory.
+directory.
 The unused json files in that directory will be removed.

 positional arguments:
   url                   v2rayN subsription link